glweems/glweems/src/pages/tutorials/react-navbar-scroller/README.md

 title: 'Simple navbar component using react, typescript, and styled-components.'
 subtitle: 'In this project we will create a simple little Navbar component that has a logo or brand name and features horizontal scrolling.'
 thumbnail: https://raw.githubusercontent.com/gwtuts/react-navbar-scroller/master/demo.gif
+category: react
-tags: ['react', 'navbar', 'component', 'typescript', 'styled-components']
+tags: ['navbar', 'typescript', 'styled-components']
 ---

 # Simple navbar component using react, typescript, and styled-components.